HanHsunShih/Coding3FinalProject/README.md

 ## How to train a pix2pix(edges2fish) model from scratch
 - prepare data<br>
-  └── prepare images using Photoshop<br>
+  └ prepare images using Photoshop<br>
-  └── Save each layer(.png) from PSD file by Python<br>
+  └ Save each layer(.png) from PSD file by Python<br>
-  └── Resize PNG images and save them as jpg into resized folder<br>
+  └ Resize PNG images and save them as jpg into resized folder<br>
-  └── Detect edges of all images<br>
+  └ Detect edges of all images<br>
-  └── combine target(resized) image and edge image<br>
+  └ combine target(resized) image and edge image<br>
-  └── Save each layer from PSD file by Python<br>
+- Model Training

 ## Prepare Data